 REGISTRATION INFORMATION FOR FIRST-YEAR STUDENTS

 Welcome to the Department of Psychology at Gordon College!
 This page is a resource for first year students entering Gordon who wish to major in psychology.
 We are delighted that you plan to join us in the fall, and we hope that the following information will be helpful as you choose courses in advance of your arrival.
-If you have questions that we do not address below, please feel free to contact Dr. Bert Hodges.
+If you have questions that we do not address below, please feel free to contact Dr. Kaye Cook.

 Your courses at Gordon will fall into three broad types: